libbyschuknight/tid_til/mistakes_improvements/08_august_mistakes_improvements.md

     }
 %">"
 ```
-So, this acutally pops up a dialog window and then the text in the button changes!
+So, this actually pops up a dialog window and then the text in the button changes!
 Works well for what we want!

 #### Using regex